SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 A problem we have not solved yet involves the reads and writes of temporary variables that are not part of the current frame.
 This is the case when a block tries to access a temporary of a parent lexical scope, such as another surrounding scope, or the home method.
 Our next scenario should check that blocks can correctly read and write temporaries of their enclosing contexts.

-The following method `readEnclosingTemporary` shows that the block `[ temp + temp ]` should be able to access the temporary variable `temp` defined in the method `readEnclosingTemporary`.
+The following method `readEnclosingTemporary` shows that the block `[ temp + temp ]` should be able to access the temporary variable `temp` defined in the method `readEnclosingTemporary` (See Figure *@nonlocalvariable@*).
 Note that such temporary could have been defined in another method and passed as an argument to another method.

 ```
 CInterpretable >> readEnclosingTemporary